Irwin Smigel: Biography

 Smigel, who was Jewish, founded the American Society for Dental Aesthetics (ASDA), and was President of the ASDA until his death in 2016.
-Smigel was involved with many major developments in dentistry over the past three decades, including: tooth bonding, laminates, veneers, changing facial structures and teeth whitening.
-New York University College of Dentistry dubbed him "The Father of Aesthetic Dentistry" in 2000.
+Smigel was involved with many major developments in dentistry in the 20th century, including: tooth bonding, laminates, veneers, changing facial structures and teeth whitening.
+The New York University College of Dentistry dubbed him "The Father of Aesthetic Dentistry" in 2000.
 In 2009, The National Museum of Dentistry, an affiliate of the Smithsonian Institution, created a permanent exhibition called The Smile Experience celebrating Dr. Smigel's contributions to dentistry.

 Smigel and his wife, Lucia Smigel, have two children, the writer/comedian Robert Smigel and Bellanca Smigel Rutter, and six grandsons.
 He died in Manhattan from pneumonia on October 17, 2016.

 Career

 Smigel graduated from the New York University College of Dentistry in 1950.
-In the late 1970s Smigel appeared on ABC's "That's Incredible" where he performed "live" tooth-bonding on a patient for the first time on national television.
+In the late 1970s Smigel appeared on ABC's That’s Incredible! where he performed "live" tooth-bonding on a patient for the first time on national television.
 He was called the "pioneer of tooth-bonding" on that show.